top of page

 BIOGRAPHY

 Growing up in Brisbane, James started playing the unique instrument at the age of 10.
 By the end of high school, he had realised his passion for music, had been recognised as an upcoming young brass performer and in 2012, began studies at the Queensland Conservatorium of Music.
 During his studies, he was awarded first place in numerous competitions at a state and university level, developed a love for brass banding and started to build valuable experience as a specialist low brass educator.
-In the latter half of his studies, James performed with the Queensland Symphony Orchestra, was a soloist with the Queensland Conservatorium of Music’s Wind Orchestra and successfully auditioned for the NSW Police Band.
+In the latter half of his studies, James was a soloist with the Queensland Conservatorium of Music’s Wind Orchestra and successfully auditioned for the NSW Police Band.

 2014 saw James graduate with a bachelor’s degree in advanced performance and move to Sydney as the youngest ever full-time member of the NSW Police Band.
 Whilst in Sydney, James performed as a soloist with several premier wind and brass bands, won the euphonium division of the Australian National Band Championships on two occasions, and travelled to Knoxville, Tennessee to compete in the semi-finals of the 2016 ITEC euphonium artist division.
-He has enjoyed educating young and enthusiastic brass players as a low brass specialist and has been involved in several solo and ensemble recording projects, including performing on Tomomi Takahashi’s album ‘Illusions’.
+He was involved in several solo and ensemble recording projects, including performing on Tomomi Takahashi’s album ‘Illusions’.
+In 2021, alongside Matthew Collins, James was a successful recipient of a NSW government grant from CreateNSW, enabling the duo to commission four new Australian works, all which were released on the album titled ´Blackford & Collins; New Australian Music for Brass´.

 bottom of page